June 6, 2023

 In our opinion, data visualisation is one of the most important differences between a traditional and modern skills matrix because it is this feature that enhances the value of all other features.

 In this blog, we will specifically outline how skills management platform MuchSkills uses data visualisations to provide its users with excellent insights on the quality, spread, and level of the skills in an organisation.
 Once you see what MuchSkills can do for you, it is unlikely you will go back to the traditional skills matrix.
-But before we get into the meat of the matter, it may be a good idea to briefly touch upon some basics.

 “Better people analytics – and better ways of visualizing and interacting with that data – will not only help managers and recruiters do a better job of matching people with jobs but will also help each of us develop a more accurate picture of our strengths and weaknesses.
 We’ll be able to send clearer signals to the market about all that we can do.” -Michelle Weise in the Harvard Business Review